bingeboy/vs-web-components-brownbag/README.md

 * [Custom Elements](https://github.com/bingeboy/vs-web-components-brownbag/blob/master/custom-element.md), which let authors define their own elements, with new tag names and new script interfaces.
 * [Imports](https://github.com/bingeboy/vs-web-components-brownbag/blob/master/imports.md), which defines how templates and custom elements are packaged and loaded as a resource.

+So we can create fully encapsulated, customized web components!

 ##Why would I do that?
 This sounds like new front end hipster madness.
 I'm trolling stack overflow.